 Approximately 18% and 34% of the Company's Shares are owned by European Refreshments (a wholly-owned subsidiary of TCCC) and Olive Partners respectively, and each of TCCC and Olive Partners possesses sufficient voting power to have a significant influence over all matters requiring shareholder approval.
 As a result, the Company's public shareholders have more limited influence over matters presented to the Company's shareholders for approval, including, subject to the Articles and the Shareholders' Agreement, election and removal of directors, and change-in-control transactions.
-The interests of TCCC and/or Olive Partners were voted in the same manner on any shareholder proposal, they would control the outcome on any proposal that requires a majority vote of the Company's shareholder vote in the same manner on a shareholder proposal, other shareholders will have more limited influence over proposals that require a shareholder vote and proposals that require approval of board members appointed under the terms of the Shareholders' Agreement.
+The interests of TCCC and/or Olive Partners may not always align with the interests of other CCEP shareholders.
+If the shares owned by European Refreshments and Olive Partners were voted in the same manner on any shareholder proposal, they would control the outcome on any proposal that requires a majority vote of the Company's shareholders will have more limited influence over proposals that require a shareholder vote and proposals that require approval of board members appointed under the terms of the Shareholders' Agreement.
 A majority of the members of the Board are independent and the Board understands its duties to all shareholders.